Rha02/aws-vpc-flow-log-analyzer/README.md

 py main.py flow_logs.txt tag_table.csv
 ```

+The output will be written to an `output.txt` file in the root directory.

 ## Assumptions made
 1. The AWS VPC flow log records are of a valid (default) format and are of version 2.